phill-holland/neurodiversity-accommodations-cheat-sheet/README.md

 Information, research and knowledge here are of paramount importance, enabling you to confidently ask for adjustments, and be ready with suggestions for how accommodations might work and how they might be successfully implementation to the benefit of yourself and your employer, if you're well looked after, you are more productive, this value needs to be emphasized to your employer.

-It's important to keep reminding yourself as an employee that you are not asking for special treatment, you are asking for the playing field to be level, for equality.
+It's important to keep reminding yourself as an employee that you are not asking for special treatment, you are asking for the playing field to be level, for equality, guilt can be an overriding feature when needing to ask for help, when you've been conditioned throughout your life to reject it.

 When asking for accommodations you're asking for the same opportunities as other employees and for the barriers to be removed to being able to spend time in the office without it being hostile to your sensory needs, being able to engage in a promotions process where the quality of your work counts for more than than your ability to socialise outside of work, and being able to reach the end of the day and not be physically and mentally exhausted to engage in personal hobbies and interests.